 One of the major reasons why businesses partner with MSPs is for the speedy resolution of their IT issues.
 Essentially, you need to show clients how your MSP handles the volume of service tickets coming in.
 Measure the number of open tickets vs. closed tickets and the time taken to resolve those tickets.
 Fairly even numbers indicate that your team resolves support requests quickly.

-Lastly, you should include additional technical reviews that focus on the following:
+Lastly, you should include in an MSP QBR meeting some additional technical reviews that focus on the following:

 - Endpoint management